 Despite Huff going through a unique situation, he is certainly not alone.
 Howard, a junior at FHN, is taking on a similar challenge.
 He’s the kicker on the football team along with being the goalkeeper for North’s varsity soccer team.
 Along with trying to balance their busy schedules, they are also competing at the same position on the football team.
 While this could cause some strain between teammates, it doesn’t for Huff and Howard who have known each other for a while.

 “We are definitely really close,” Howard said.
-“We have grown up together and we played baseball together but we both know we have a job to do.
-There’s always love and it’s tough when two people are competing at the same position.”
+“We have grown up together and we played baseball together but we both know we have a job to do.”

 Along with the mental toughness needed to be a multi-sport athlete, the physical strain on the body is equally significant and should not be underestimated.